paulmdorr/lunaWidgets/README.md

 // → one render, not two
 ```

-The store is deeply reactive — nested objects and arrays trigger renders when mutated too:
+The store is deeply reactive; nested objects and arrays trigger renders when mutated too:

 ```js
 widget.store.items[0].name = 'updated'; // triggers render